Utilityman/SoundMachine/README.md

 about the overhead of other modern counterparts, this application can be used to simply listen to your local music collection.

-For users that are looking for more, SoundMachine can be used to be a remote jukebox or to stream your collection.
+For users that are looking for more, SoundMachine can be used as a remote jukebox or as a streaming platform for your music library.

 ###Contents
 - [Resources](#resources)